 If you examine a digital twin of the airplane, perhaps it needs to express the connection between the pilot's steering wheel and the reactive motion of engines.
 Similarly, if the organization has a customer who pays for a particular application, we need to connect the two mentioned blocks digitally.
 If these statements start to make sense now, you would agree that the digital twin needs to specify the linkage between the blocks.

 The basic idea of the interconnected informational building blocks sits at the foundation of Archipeg Enterprise Architecture Software too.
-Specifically, practitioners and users define both objects as well as associations between them.
+Specifically, practitioners and users define objects and associations between them.
 Later on, when the data is captured, this structure allows discovering objects and traversing the graph of the elements in any way you wish.

 There is tremendous value in seeing a digital twin in action.
 You can document and track information about all customers, contracts, products, people, equipment, and other resources where the company invests or spends money, for starters.
 Managing this dataset and, importantly, understanding and socializing the big picture is a constant challenge for many enterprises.